Transport in UK

 Cycling in London

-Boris Bikes (Santander Cycles) allow tourists to rent bicycles from docking stations across the city.
+Boris Bikes (formerly known as Santander Cycles) allow tourists to rent bicycles from docking stations throughout the city.

 • Price: £2 for 24-hour hire with unlimited 30-minute trips.